Milestones is year-round and has open enrollment. We are currently accepting referrals for the 2017-2018 school year.

 Step Six: District/Family Decision & Start Date

 If the district and family agree to send the child to Milestones, we can select a start date for your child.

 Step Seven: Post Admission – Meeting the Team

 Soon after a new student starts at Milestones, your designated Case Manager will contact you to schedule a “Meet and Greet.”
 This meeting provides an opportunity to introduce you to your child’s entire team, including therapeutic staff, academic staff, the Principal for your child’s class and your child’s Case Manager (students do not attend this meeting).

 Step Eight: Post Admission – Evaluations & Assessments

 Soon after starting at Milestones, your child’s team will determine whether it is appropriate and beneficial for your child to be evaluated further through assessment.
 If assessments are recommended, you will receive a consent-to-evaluate form from Milestones or your sending District.
-Once Milestones or our district has received the signed consent, we will initiate a comprehensive assessment of your child that will be completed within 45 school days.
-The objective of this assessment process is to glean the information necessary to most effectively education and support your child.
+Once Milestones or your district has received the signed consent, we will initiate a comprehensive assessment of your child that will be completed within 45 school days.
+The objective of this assessment process is to glean the information necessary to most effectively educate and support your child.

 Step Nine: Post Admission – Initial IEP Development & Meeting

 Milestones will reach out to your district to schedule a team meeting in order to develop your child’s IEP for the new school year, based on the recommendations of the evaluators.
 In some cases, extenuating circumstances may alter the time frame in which a meeting is scheduled.
 This IEP meeting would include parents, a district representative, and your child’s Milestones team.